Amazon Black Friday deals revealed: Every Echo, Fire TV, Kindle and Amazon device deal starting Nov. 22

 This is the Goldilocks tablet in Amazon's line -- you're much better off getting this model versus the 7-incher below.
 See our Amazon Fire HD 8 Tablet review.

 Save $50 on the Fire HD 8 Kids Edition tablet.
-This is the same hardware as above, but with 32GB of storage built-in, a rubberized case, a year of FreeTime Unlimited (kid-friendly content) and a 2-year no-questions-asked replacement warranty for any damage.
-See the Amazon Fire 8 Kids Edition Tablet review.
+This is the same hardware as above, but with 32GB of storage built-in, a rubberized case, a year of FreeTime Unlimited (kid-friendly content) and a two-year no-questions-asked replacement warranty for any damage.
+See our Amazon Fire 8 Kids Edition Tablet review.

 Save $40 on the Fire 7 Kids Edition tablet, just $60.
 This has the same features as the 8-incher Kids version, above.
-See the Amazon Fire 7 Kids Edition Tablet review.
+See our Amazon Fire 7 Kids Edition Tablet review.

 The biggest tablet in Amazon's lineup is the Fire HD 10.
 This 10-inch model was just updated for 2019 with a faster processor and USB-C charging, too.
 Normally $150, it'll be 33% off during this sale period.
 See our hands-on preview of the 2019 Fire HD 10 Tablet review.